The Talking Shop

 Collaborators:

-Anthem, Blaenau Gwent County Borough Council, Caerphilly Council, Cardiff Council, Clwstwr, Conwy Council, Creative Cardiff, Cwm Taf Public Services Board, Cwm Taf Morgannwg Regional Partnership Board, Dr Anwen Elias, Reader in Politics, Department of International Politics, Aberystwyth University, Dr Matthew Wall, Associate Professor, Politics, Philosophy and International Relations, Swansea University, The Electoral Commission, Electoral Reform Society Cymru, Fusion, Head4Arts, Hub Cymru Africa, Future Generations Commissioner in Wales, I Have a Voice, Institute for Welsh Affairs, Lana St Leger – Cardiff Met University, Llais, Media Cymru, Menter Laith Caerffili, Menter Iaith/Theatr Soar, Merthyr Tydfil, Merthyr Tydfil Central Library, Merthyr Tydfil Council, National Library of Wales Archive, National Theatre of Wales, Neighbourhood Democracy Movement, Newport Council, Newport Rising, The Open University, Operasonic, The Politics Project, Professor Laura McAllister, Professor of Public Policy and the Governance of Wales at the Wales Governance Centre, The Riverfront Arts Centre, Seren Publishing, Sub-Sahara Advisory Panel, Swansea MAD, The Abbey Theatre, Dublin, The Politics Project, The Senedd Cymru/Welsh Parliament Engagement Team, University of South Wales, Urdd, Wales Millennium Centre, WISERD, Welsh Centre for International Affairs, Youth Cymru.
+Anthem, Blaenau Gwent County Borough Council, Caerphilly Council, Cardiff Council, Clwstwr, Conwy Council, Creative Cardiff, Cwm Taf Public Services Board, Cwm Taf Morgannwg Regional Partnership Board, Dr Anwen Elias, Reader in Politics, Department of International Politics, Aberystwyth University, Dr Matthew Wall, Associate Professor, Politics, Philosophy and International Relations, Swansea University, The Electoral Commission, Electoral Reform Society Cymru, Edinburgh University, Fusion, Head4Arts, Hub Cymru Africa, Future Generations Commissioner in Wales, I Have a Voice, Institute for Welsh Affairs, Lana St Leger – Cardiff Met University, Llais, LSE, Media Cymru, Menter Laith Caerffili, Menter Iaith/Theatr Soar, Merthyr Tydfil, Merthyr Tydfil Central Library, Merthyr Tydfil Council, National Library of Wales Archive, National Theatre of Wales, Neighbourhood Democracy Movement, Newport Council, Newport Rising, The Open University, Operasonic, Oxford University, The Politics Project, Professor Laura McAllister, Professor of Public Policy and the Governance of Wales at the Wales Governance Centre, The Riverfront Arts Centre, Seren Publishing, Sub-Sahara Advisory Panel, Swansea MAD, The Abbey Theatre, Dublin, The Politics Project, The Senedd Cymru/Welsh Parliament Engagement Team, University of South Wales, Urdd, Wales Millennium Centre, WISERD, Welsh Centre for International Affairs, Youth Cymru.

 For further information or if you would like to support this work and/or be a collaborator/co-host please email Yvonne Murphy aka Omidaze (OhMyDays!)Productions omidaze@outlook.com